flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/03_preparing-fms.md

 # Preparing the Flight Management System

 This guide will help you prepare the Flight Management System in the A380X for your departure.
 It includes a simple route that you can use to follow along easily and replicate in the simulator.

 !!! warning "Disclaimer"
-    <p style="color:coral;">This is for simulation purposes only.</p>
     The level of detail in this guide is meant to teach an Airbus A380 beginner to start the aircraft correctly.

     A *beginner* is defined as someone familiar with flying a GA aircraft or different types of airliners.
 Aviation terminology and know-how is a requirement to fly any airliner, even in Microsoft Flight Simulator.

-    This guide simplifies the process of starting the aircraft to accomodate beginners and the fact that this is a simulation.
+    This guide simplifies the process of starting the aircraft to accommodate beginners and the fact that this is a simulation.
 More advanced sim pilots can use the [A380X SOP](../a380x-sop.md) directly.

     When this guide refers to ATC it is referring to any Online ATC network but **NOT** the built-in ATC in the